Private Browser Conversion

 Make large files easier to share

-Turn bulky WAV or FLAC files into smaller MP3 or AAC copies for email, chat apps, uploads, and phones with limited storage.
+Turn bulky WAV or FLAC files into smaller MP3 or AAC copies for email, chat apps, uploads, and phones with limited storage using focused tools like WAV to MP3 Converter and FLAC to MP3 Converter.

 Keep private recordings on your device